patdaburu/gc-wp-reference/README.md

 Installation
 ------------
-1. Create a directory called gc-wp-reference in your [WordPress installation's plugins directory](https://codex.wordpress.org/Determining_Plugin_and_Content_Directories).
+1. Create a directory called `gc-wp-reference` in your [WordPress installation's plugins directory](https://codex.wordpress.org/Determining_Plugin_and_Content_Directories) which can almost certainly be found at `wp-content/plugins`.
 2. Place this project's files under that directory.
 3. Start modifying.